aamaricci/EDIpack2.0/doc/structure/general/ed_vars_global.rst

 Global Variables
 =======================

-The module :code:`ED_VARS_GLOBAL` contains all the simple types and variables shared throughout the code.
+The module :f:mod:`ED_VARS_GLOBAL` contains all the simple types and variables shared throughout the code.